POP303U/i3-pywal/README.md

 ## **Troubleshooting**

-If errors occur (e.g., no transparency, no status bar, etc.), check if all necessary packages are installed.
+- If your weather module isn't displaying the correct temperature, make sure to manually set the ```ZIPCODE``` variable in ```~/.config/polybar/scripts/weather_script.sh``` to match your location.
+- If errors occur like no transparency or broken animations try to disable picom (picom doesn't work well with old graphic cards).
-Be prepared to read error messages and search online if you don’t understand something.
+- Be prepared to read error messages and search online if you don’t understand something.
-I recommend having at least some experience before using my configurations.
+- I recommend having at least some experience with i3 and linux before using my configuration.

 ## **Usage**